richarda23/rspace-cli/docs/Cookbook.md

 ### Scenario

 You have a folder of files in RSpace Gallery and you want to download them all.
-Using the user interface to download each file one at a time is tiresome.
+Using the web interface to download each file one at a time is tiresome.

 ### Solution